- One of Harmonica.com’s favorite top-rated harmonicas for the price!

-Verdict – The Fender Blues Deluxe is the best budget harmonica in my opinion.
+Verdict – The Fender Blues Deluxe is the 2nd best budget harmonica in my opinion.
 Excellent responsiveness, on all 10 holes, easy to bend and control bends.
-Slightly louder, brighter tone compared to the Hohner Blues Band, which is my second favorite budget harmonica.
-If you can afford the Fender Blues Deluxe, I don’t think you’ll regret purchasing it!
+Slightly louder, brighter tone compared to the Hohner Blues Band, which is my 3rd favorite budget harmonica, but not quite as good as my #1 budget pick – the East Top Too8K.
 Great beginner and intermediate harmonica.

 Bendability – I can get all the bends on this harmonica without too much effort.
-It’s ever so slightly easier to bend the -2 and -3 on a Lee Oskar or a Special 20 compared to the Fender Blues Deluxe, but it’s a small enough difference that I only dock it one star.
+It’s ever so slightly easier to bend the -2 and -3 on an East Top Too8K or a Lee Oskar or a Hohner Special 20 compared to the Fender Blues Deluxe, but it’s a small enough difference that I only dock it one star.

 Comfort – This harmonica is super comfy on the lips with a plastic comb, chromed cover plates, a countersunk reed plate that doesn’t jab into the lips.
 I doc it only one star for slightly sharp corners.
 No real problems with comfort.

 Tone – Nice bright tone, good projection, in tune out of the box.
 I rate the tone 5/5 stars because in the budget category, I think this harp really shines.
-It is slightly brighter and louder than the Hohner Blues Band, and slightly quieter, duller, and thinner than a Lee Oskar or Special 20.
+It is slightly brighter and louder than the Hohner Blues Band, and slightly quieter, duller and thinner than an East Top Too8K or Lee Oskar or Hohner Special 20.

 Responsiveness – Again, the responsiveness is quite a bit better than the Hohner Blues Band in my opinion, especially in holes 1-3.
-In the top notes I can’t play this harmonica as quickly, with as little effort as I can a Special 20 or Lee Oskar.
-Still, for the budget price category, this is the most responsive harmonica in my opinion.
+In the top notes I can’t play this harmonica as quickly, with as little effort as I can an East Top Too8K or Hohner Special 20 or Lee Oskar.
+Still, for the budget price category, this is a decent responsive harmonica in my opinion.